|School Name||La Union School|

 Before I came to Japan, I imagined Japan as a well-organized and beautiful country.
 After I came, I was surprised that not only the buildings and the culture, but also the people were decent and beautiful.
 The landscapes were really beautiful, too.

 The funniest part of the school exchange was taking P.E. and art classes at Ageo High School in the same way as at my school.
-At Saitama University Affiliated Middle School, we could only observe classes, but I was happy to participate in softball club.
+At Saitama University Affiliated Junior High School, we could only observe classes, but I was happy to participate in softball club.
 At Kashigayaminami High School, I got to experience calligraphy and Japanese tea ceremony.
 I had written calligraphy in Peru, but it was my first time doing the Japanese tea ceremony.
 The matcha was very delicious and I enjoyed it.